-- Demonstrate knowledge of the literary masterpieces of American Realism, Naturalism, Romanticism, Modernism, and Postmodernism. - Sharpen critical reading and writing skills by analyzing and interpreting specific literary works from these periods and by using primary and secondary sources. - Demonstrate knowledge of the diverse social, philosophical, historical, cultural and political contexts of these literary works. - Demonstrate a basic understanding of how modern American traditions and thought-as reflected in the course readings-continue to influence contemporary thought. - Demonstrate knowledge of the writing and documentation skills taught in English 1010 and 1020.
+- Sharpen critical reading and writing skills by analyzing and interpreting specific literary works from the Ancient, Medieval, and Renaissance periods and by using primary and secondary sources. - Demonstrate knowledge of the diverse social, philosophical, historical, cultural and political contexts of these literary works. - Demonstrate a basic understanding of how Western traditions and thought-as reflected in the course readings-continue to influence contemporary thought. - Continue to demonstrate knowledge of the writing and documentation skills taught in English 1010 and 1020. - Demonstrate knowledge of the literary masterpieces of the ancient Near East, ancient Greece and Rome, the European Middle Ages, and the Renaissance.